shahashil/Cloth-Recommandation-From-Internet/README.md

 * Firstly Train the Images in your Dataset in train_resnet.py and extract all the features.

 * In the Main.py we have to describe the Current Topwear we want to get recommendation for.
-That description will be further used to get Google Images of the model wearing that.
+That description will be further used to get Google Images of the model wearing that from the internet.

 * To get the Full body pic of model we will use MediaPipe Library in pose.py to extract the Human Pose points and filter out the Unwanted one.